 He also asked for the percentage of AAFP members with an active license to prescribe controlled substances and in what ways public and private third-party payers can help provide information, resources and tools that physicians need to make decisions regarding controlled substances.

-In the response letter, Stream pointed out that the AAFP recently issued a position paper(16 page PDF) on pain management and opioid abuse that makes eight overarching recommendations, including asking states to obtain physician input when considering pain management regulation and legislation and supporting the development of evidence-based physician education to ensure the safest and most effective use of long-acting and extended-release opioids.
+In the response letter, Stream pointed out that the AAFP recently issued a position paper(0 bytes) on pain management and opioid abuse that makes eight overarching recommendations, including asking states to obtain physician input when considering pain management regulation and legislation and supporting the development of evidence-based physician education to ensure the safest and most effective use of long-acting and extended-release opioids.

 The AAFP also stressed that preventing drug diversion requires education and cooperation from the public, as well.
 And the Academy pointed out the inherent difficulties of trying to prevent nonprescription use of certain medications.